Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 (/build/opencv/modules/videoio/src/cap_ffmpeg_impl.hpp:857)`.
 These are expected, as the tests need to ensure correct behavior when the file cannot be found.

-Some sets of tests will create a Source named "TestObjectRecognitionSource" in the VANTIQ Namespace associated with the provided "TestAuthToken".
+Some sets of tests will create a Source named "UnlikelyToExistTestObjectRecognitionSource" in the VANTIQ Namespace associated with the provided "TestAuthToken".
 Please make sure that there is no other VANTIQ Source with the same name in that Namespace.

 ## Licensing
 The source code uses the [MIT License](https://opensource.org/licenses/MIT).